-FOUR32C is an independent digital design studio in New York City.
+FOUR32C is a digital agency, New York.
 We’re curious digital natives who bring creativity and intelligence to the world’s most beloved brands.
 We create thoughtful, compelling experiences by starting every project with questions.
 Our process leads to evocative products designed with a purpose for every pixel.
 For more information, visit us at www.four32c.com.

 When we left Condé Nast Digital in 2009 to start FOUR32C, we couldn’t have anticipated the great adventure ahead of us.
 We traded in the security of Condé Nast’s fashionable digs in the heart of Times Square for a funky little studio space in West Chelsea, which wasn’t yet the fancy-schmancy destination that it has since become.

 Fast-forward seven years, and we’ve hit our stride with a roster of terrific clients, an amazingly talented team, and an expanded studio located in what has now become one of the hottest spots in New York City.
 While our editorial roots made us outsiders from the advertising and marketing crowd in the beginning, we’re thrilled that the industry media has started to take notice of our work.